ibm-messaging/mq-golang/cmd/mq_opentsdb/README.md

 # MQ Exporter for OpenTSDB monitoring

-This directory contains the code for a monitoring solution that exports queue manager data to am InfluxDB data collection system.
+This directory contains the code for a monitoring solution that exports queue manager data to an OpenTSDB data collection system.
 It also contains configuration files to run the monitor program

 The monitor collects metrics published by an MQ V9 queue manager